The General Data Protection Regulation, otherwise known as GDPR, comes into force May 25th 2018.

 Consent is not required when a business holds personal data for legal business purposes, such as payroll records that need to be kept for 6 years.
 Consent from the data subject is required when a business holds personal data for marketing and/or sales purposes.

-Where To Start With GDPR
+Where To Start With The General Data Protection Regulation

 The UK’s GDPR regulators ICO have produced a self-assessment to help small businesses get started.